Oguchi Onyewu: International career

 Onyewu was a mainstay on the United States national team for the 2006 and 2010 World Cup cycles.
 Early in his career, Onyewu represented the U.S. at various youth levels, including at the 2001 World Youth Championship.
 He made his first appearance for the senior national team on October 13, 2004, against Panama.

 Onyewu scored his first international goal in the 2005 Gold Cup, nodding home the extra time winner in the semifinal against Honduras, and was later named to the tournament Best XI.

 Oguchi played for the United States in the 2006 World Cup, and started in all three United States games.
 Just before halftime of the third and final group stage match against Ghana, Onyewu conceded a penalty from which Ghana scored, and the United States was eliminated by the 2–1 defeat.

 Onyewu was voted the 2006 U.S. Soccer Athlete of the Year.
 He was the first defender to earn the award since Alexi Lalas in 1995.

 During the 2009 Confederations Cup, Onyewu was paired with Jay DeMerit due to the injury of his normal partner, Carlos Bocanegra, who was unable to play in the group stage.
 Onyewu played well against Egypt, helping lead the United States to a 3–0 win that earned them a berth in the semifinals.
 He also had a standout performance in the 2–0 semifinal victory over Spain.

 In a World Cup qualifier draw against Costa Rica on October 14, 2009, Onyewu suffered a patellar tendon rupture, forcing him to miss the rest of qualifying.

 During the 2010 World Cup, Onyewu started and played the full 90 minutes in the United States's first group match against England.
 During the second group match against Slovenia, he got his second start but was subbed out in the 80th minute.
 He did not play in the third group match against Algeria or the second round meeting against Ghana.

 Personal life

 Onyewu's parents moved to the United States from Nigeria to study in Washington, D.C.
 They are ethnic Igbo people of Nigeria.
 Onyewu has two brothers, Uche and Nonye, and two sisters, Chi-Chi and Ogechi.
 He also holds Belgian citizenship.
 He speaks English, French, Italian, and Portuguese.
 Onyewu is a practicing Catholic.

 At and 210 lb, Onyewu is the second-tallest outfield player in United States national team history (after Omar Gonzalez).
 He is the first Vice President of Sport in the US.

 Onyewu is a Global Ambassador for Grassroot Soccer, an adolescent health organization that leverages the power of soccer to equip young people with the life-saving information, services, and mentorship they need to live healthier lives.

+Onyewu is also a lecturer at the HELEGS Executive Program in Law, Economics and Geopolitics of Professional Sports, where he shares his knowledge of the North American sports model.